 It is a great teaching tool and can even be incorporated into their mealtime to make feeding time a more engaging and active experience.
 As your dog sniffs out the food, he or she then must spin the Tornado (see why it’s called such a curious name now?) to release any.
-Like all good interactive dog toys, the base is equipped with rubberised feet.
+Like all good toys, the base is equipped with rubberised feet.
 Although marketed to dogs of any size, we think it would suit smaller dogs better and provide them with a longer lasting and more taxing puzzle to solve.

 8. Invero 8-Piece Fun Dog Interactive Puzzle Training Game

 Next, we have yet another interactive puzzle dog toy that gives out treats to clever dogs who manage to work it out.
-It does require that they use their brain and work hard to get those treats though.
+It does require that they use their brain and work hard to get them.
 The toy consists of a blue base in the shape of a dog’s paw that houses 7 little treat holders that are also in the shape of a dog’s paw.